 Clean water is water that doesn’t pose any harm when it comes in contact with living elements and doesn’t contain any contaminants.
 Clean water comes from a potable supply line.
 If water has passed through or come in contact with other areas it may mix with soils and other contaminants from walls, decking, sub flooring, floor coverings and other building materials, making it no longer potable.
 If “clean” water is left alone over time it will harbor growth of bacteria and will become “grey” or “black” water.
 Examples of clean water sources can include the overflow of a sink, a bath or a running tap.

 Grey water is unsanitary and contains levels of contamination that would not be safe for consumption.
 It contains harmful micro-organisms or nutrients for micro-organisms that will help grey water become black water if not attended to quickly.
 This type of water is dangerous and only a professional should clean it up.

 - Water discharge from household appliances (washing machine, dishwasher);

 - Water flowing through a hole in a roof, passing through ceiling insulation;

 - Overflow from toilet bowl containing some urine but no faeces;

 - Broken or punctured aquarium, waterbed or other source of chemically treated water

 Category 3 – Black Water

 Black water is harmful to all living organisms and could cause death or serious illness if consumed.
-The water doesn’t have to look “black” – it can be clear and/or odourless, but it can still be very dangerous.
-It can contain bacteria, pathogenic waste, urine, faeces, pesticides and other harmful chemicals or micro-organisms, and it should be cleaned up immediately by a professional.
+The water doesn’t have to look “black” – it can be clear and/or odorless, but it can still be very dangerous.
+It can contain bacteria, pathogenic waste, urine, feces, pesticides and other harmful chemicals or micro-organisms, and it should be cleaned up immediately by a professional.